 “The Idrians here in T’Telir,” the man said.
 “They say. . .you’ve come to take the throne back.
 To restore us to prosperity.
 We’ve been oppressed here for so long. . .I thought people were just making up stories.
 But it’s true!
 You’re here!”

-Denth glanced at her, then at Garble’s restaurant, which was still close enough to see.
+Denth glanced at her, then at Garble’s restaurant, which was still close behind them.
 Then, he nodded to Tonk Fah.
 “Grab him, search him, and we’ll talk to him somewhere else.”

 #

-The ‘somewhere else’ turned out to be a ragged dump of a building in one of the poorer sections of town--which, fortunately, wasn’t too far from the restaurant.
+The ‘somewhere else’ turned out to be a ragged dump of a building in one of the poorer sections of town about a fifteen minute walk from the restaurant.

 Vivenna found the slums of T’Telir to be very interesting, on an intellectual level at least.
 Even here, there was color.
 Yet, most of it had lost its brightness.
 People wore clothing with dyes that had faded.
 Bright strips of cloth hung from windows, crossed overhangs, and even sat in puddles on the street.
 Yet, these were dirtied and dark.
 Like a carnival that had been hit by a mudslide.

-Vivenna stood outside the shack with Jewels, Peprin, and the Idrian, waiting as Denth and Tonk Fah made certain the building wasn’t hiding any hidden threats.
+Vivenna stood outside a shack with Jewels, Peprin, and the Idrian, waiting as Denth and Tonk Fah made certain the building wasn’t hiding any unseen threats.
 She wrapped her arms about herself, feeling an odd sense of melancholy.
-The colors in the alley-like street, they felt wrong to her.
-The browned and faded colors, they were like dead things to her.
-Like a beautiful bird that had fallen dead to the ground, its shape still there, but the magic somehow gone.
+The colors in the alley-like street felt wrong to her.
+Brown and faded, they were like dead things.
+Like a beautiful bird that had fallen motionless to the ground, its shape intact, but the magic somehow gone.

 She glanced at the pile of refuse beside her.
 How strange it was to see brilliant peeks of color in garbage.
 Ruined reds, stained yellows, broken greens.
 In T’Telir, even simple things--like chair legs and storage sacks--were dyed bright colors.
 How much must the people of the city spend on dyes and inks?
+If it hadn’t been for the Tears of Edgli, the vibrant flowers that grew only in the T’Telir climate, it probably would have been impossible.
+Yet, Hallandren had made an entire economy out of growing, harvesting, and producing dyes from the majestic flowers.

-She wrinkled her nose at the smell of the refuse, and shook her head, moving up wind a bit.
+Vivenna wrinkled her nose at the smell of the refuse, and shook her head, moving up wind a bit.
 Scents seemed more vibrant to her now, much like colors.
 It wasn’t that her ability to smell was any better, the things that she smelled just seemed more rich.
 She shivered, glancing away.
 Even still, weeks after the infusion of Breath, she didn’t feel normal.
-She could feel the teeming people of the city, could sense Peprin beside her, poking at a bit of garbage with his foot.
-He could feel Denth and Tonk Fah inside--one of them appeared to be inspecting the basement.
+She could sense the teeming people of the city, could sense Peprin beside her, poking at a bit of garbage with his foot.
+He could sense Denth and Tonk Fah inside--one of them appeared to be inspecting the basement.

 She could. . . .

 She froze.
 She couldn’t feel Jewels.
 She glanced to the side, but the shorter woman was there, hands on hips, muttering to herself at being left behind with the ‘kids.’
 Her Lifeless abomination was beside her.
-Vivenna hadn’t expected to be able to feel it--the thing obviously wasn’t alive enough to register.
+Vivenna hadn’t expected to be able to feel it--the thing obviously wasn’t alive enough.
 But, why couldn’t she feel Jewels?

 She had a sharp moment of panic, thinking that Jewels might be some twisted Lifeless creation that could imitate a thinking person.
 Then, however, she realized that there was a much more simple explanation.